andrewrothman/easy-schema-validator/README.md

 ## Features

 * Supports JSON Schema 04/06/07 via `ajv` package.
-* Allows for validation with minimal code and without dealing with thrown exceptions.
+* Allows for validation with minimal code.
 * Optional collection of default values.
-(This option is `enabled` by default)
+(This option is enabled by default)

 ## Examples